useradgents/skot/docs/components/framework_components/skpager.md

     )
 ```

-In your xml layout file, you have to declare a `ViewPager2` widget with id `page` :
+In your xml layout file, you have to declare a `ViewPager2` widget with id `pager` :

 ```xml
 <androidx.viewpager2.widget.ViewPager2